 I graduated from WNHS in 1983.
 While a student, I was involved in a number of activities including: speech team (individual events), student government, honor society, choir, and drama.

 After WNHS I attended Taylor University in Indiana for 2 years, and then transferred to Wheaton College for my final two years.
 I went on to pursue a Masters and PhD in Education Administration at Loyola University Chicago.
 I have worked in higher education for over 20 years at a number of institutions and in a number of capacities.
 I met my husband Chad at Wheaton College and we’ve been married since 1988.
 We have two children who we adopted internationally.
 Our daughter is from Nepal and our son is from China.

-In addition to being a mom, I am still working in higher education but I scaled back to part-time work when we adopted our son in 2015.
+In addition to being a mom, I am still working in higher education.
 Right now I serve as a program manager at the University of Chicago working specifically in student health administration.

 I am happy to be a part of the Board of the WNHS Alumni Association.
 I hope that I can recruit some of my classmates to become involved in our activities and fundraising.